temporalio/omes/README.md

 - [Go](https://golang.org/) 1.20+
   - `protoc` and `protoc-gen-go` must be installed
+  - tip: don't worry about the specific versions here; instead, the GitHub action will make a diff available for download that you can use with `git apply`
 - [Java](https://openjdk.org/) 8+
 - TypeScript: [Node](https://nodejs.org) 16+
 - [Python](https://www.python.org/) 3.10+